reactnativecn/react-native.cn/docs/docs/0.39/integration-with-existing-apps.md

 </div><div markdown class="md-block objc">

-First `import` the `RCTRootView` library.
+首先导入`RCTRootView`的头文件。

 ```
 #import "RCTRootView.h"
 ```

-> The `initialProperties` are here for illustration purposes so we have some data for our high score screen.
+> 这里的`initialProperties` are here for illustration purposes so we have some data for our high score screen.
 In our React Native component, we will use `this.props` to get access to that data.

 ```
 - (IBAction)highScoreButtonPressed:(id)sender {